Tenn. Lt. Gov. McNally apologizes after repeatedly commenting on racy Instagram posts

 Though in his absence he didn't vote for the bills, McNally has said he believes "sexual reassignment" surgery should be delayed until adulthood, even if parents give the OK.

-Two years in a row, McNally voted to limit sports participation on the basis of sex assigned at birth and another bill that allows individuals to refuse to share bathrooms and locker rooms with transgender people.
+Two years in a row, McNally voted to limit sports participation on the basis of sex assigned at birth.
+He voted for another bill that allows individuals to refuse to share bathrooms and locker rooms with transgender people.

 Even though he is the lieutenant governor, McNally may be a relatively unknown name, even in Tennessee.
 Instead of being elected by voters, he's elected by the legislature to the lieutenant governor post.
 Still, if Gov. Bill Lee were unable to serve his in his post for any reason, McNally would assume the office of governor.